jfreedman0212/mc-forge-server/README.md

 There's not an option in the Docker configuration (at least when I initially set it up in Summer 2023) to set up datapacks from a zip file.
 So, I've manually installed them through SFTP.
 This doesn't require a server restart in most cases.
-TODO: make this a more comprehensive, step-by-step guide
+TODO: make this a more comprehensive, step-by-step guide.